unfadingDawn/TimetableBot/README.md

 # TimetableBot

-Bot, which can give Timetable of train from University to Saint-Petersburg(Baltisky station)
+Bot, which can give Timetable of train from University to Saint-Petersburg (Baltiskiy vokzal)

 ## Getting started